topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 6. VCP-G UART
 ---
-This chapter provides instructions for configuring Universal Asynchronous Receiver-Transmitter (UART) communication on the TOPST VCP-G board.
+This chapter provides instructions for configuring Universal Asynchronous Receiver-Transmitter (UART) communication on the VCP-G.
 UART is a widely used serial communication protocol that transmits data asynchronously using only two lines: Transmit (TX) and Receive (RX).
 It is essential for exchanging data between microcontrollers, sensors, and computers without requiring a shared clock signal.
 The following chapters describe how to send and receive data through UART.